');

 About Broad Creek, NC

-Broad Creek is a small community in North Carolina with a population of 1,963 residents.
-The median household income is $57,545 per year, which is near the national average.
-The median age in Broad Creek is 51.6 years.
+Broad Creek is a small town located in North Carolina with a population of 1,963 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $57,545 per year, which is 23% below the national median of $75,149.
+The median age of 51.6 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Broad Creek, NC